Ann Romney: Spouse of Senator from Utah

 Two years later Romney hit the campaign trail again, this time to support her husband in the 2018 United States Senate election in Utah.
 It was a run that she encouraged him to make, saying "This is a time when you're needed.
 You have deep roots in this state.
 Your family heritage is in this state.
 And when people are needed you gotta step up."
 In this case, as in the past, he relied strongly on her advice.

 During campaign appearances she spoke critically of the political climate in the United States, saying that civility and kindness had been lost, and she noted that she never read comments to her posts on social media due to the anonymous negativity found there.

 His campaign was successful and he took office in January 2019.
+Living in Washington, however, had little appeal to her, and she rarely joined her husband at the townhouse they bought there.
 In April 2019, the couple's self-help volume Simple Truths for an Abundant Life: From One Generation to Another was published.
 In it they described how their own life experiences illustrated ways for principles for handling different aspects and stages of life.

+During the attempts to overturn the 2020 United States presidential election, travel to Palm Beach, Florida, where some of her horses were kept but where MAGA followers were quite upset by her husband's vote on the first presidential impeachment, highlighted the vitriolic level of ongoing American political discourse.
+She had a feeling that something bad might happen on January 6, 2021, and unsuccessfully urged her husband to stay away that day.

+In 2021, the couple sold their house in La Jolla.
+They continued to host an annual family get-together at their expanded summer compound on Lake Winnipesaukee, an event that by this point brought forty people to it.